Gile987/synth/GETTING_STARTED.md

 Click any module button in the left sidebar:
 - **Oscillator** - Sound source
+- **Noise** - White, pink, or brown noise for percussion and textures
 - **Filter** - Shapes the sound
 - **VCA** - Controls amplitude/loudness
 - **LFO** - Low frequency modulation